hrishioa/hrishioa.github.io/_posts/2018-07-31-converse:-an-easy-sentiment-analysis-library-for-messenger.md

 Once you've got the library installed, you need to download your data from facebook.

 Disclaimer: Now before you do so, let me confirm that converse is an offline library (the extremely paranoid can disable network connectivity on the docker container), and I retain (nor do I have any interest in) none of your information.
 The code is quite short and on [github](https://github.com/hrishioa/converse), where you can also find the dockerfile and sample conversations.
-That being said, it makes use of several large libraries for sentiment analysis, plotting and data management (primarily plotly, pandas and Textblob), and I take no responsibility in how your data is used.
+That being said, it makes use of several large libraries for sentiment analysis, plotting and data management (primarily plotly, pandas and Textblob), and I take no responsibility for your data.

 [Here](https://www.imore.com/how-download-copy-your-facebook-data) [are](https://sea.pcmag.com/software/20441/feature/how-to-download-your-facebook-data-and-6-surprising-things-i) a few guides on how to download your data, but here's a quick overview: